Configure the use of high-resolution photos in Skype for Business Server 2015

 |In this example, Ken Myer's Active Directory display name is used as the user account Identity.
 You can also reference a user account by using other identifiers such as the user's SMTP address or his or her User Principal Name.
 See the documentation for the Set-UserPhoto cmdlet at http://go.microsoft.com/fwlink/p/?LinkId=268536 for more information|

 Uploading the photo does not equate to assigning that photo to Ken Myer's user account.
 Instead, uploading the photo simply results in a preview of that photo to be displayed on the Outlook Web App Options page.
 To actually assign that photo to the user account the user must click Save on the Options page or the administrator must execute the third command in the example.
 That third command uses the Save parameter to assign the photo to Ken Myer's user account:

-To verify that the new photo has been assigned to the user account, Ken Myer can log on to Lync 2013, select Options, and then select My Picture.
+To verify that the new photo has been assigned to the user account, Ken Myer can log on to Skype for Business, select Options, and then select My Picture.
 The newly-uploaded photo should be displayed as Ken's personal photo.
 Alternatively, administrators can verify the photo for any user by starting Internet Explorer and navigating to a URL similar to this:

-If the administrator can view the photo using Internet Explorer but the user cannot view his or her photo in Lync 2013, that typically indicates a connectivity problem with Exchange Web Services or with the Exchange autodiscover service.
+If the administrator can view the photo using Internet Explorer but the user cannot view his or her photo in Skype for Business there may be a connectivity problem with Exchange Web Services or with the Exchange autodiscover service.

 Note, too that no additional configuration is required in order to make this photo available in Skype for Business.
 Instead, the photo will be instantly available after it has been uploaded and the Set-UserPhoto cmdlet has been run.